immutable/contracts/audits/multicall/202408-threat-model-multicaller.md

 - If admin keys are compromised, admins of token contracts should revoke `MINTER_ROLE` granted on the Guarded Multi-caller contract.
 - If signer keys are compromised, admins of Guarded Multi-caller contracts should revoke the signer keys.
 - If users grant access to their tokens, they should only grant approvals to the tokens needed for the multi-call transaction.
 If users have to grant access to all of their tokens, they should revoke the access immediately after the multi-call transaction is completed.
 With smart contract wallet's batch transaction, users can batch approvals, multi-call transaction, or approval revocation in one batch transaction.
+- If the last account with DEFAULT_ADMIN_ROLE accidentally renounces or revokes their role, the contract becomes permissionless, and admins can no longer grant/revoke accesses.
+The following should happen:
+  - Accounts with `MULTICALL_SIGNER_ROLE` should renounce their roles
+  - A new Guarded Multi-caller contract should be deployed.
+  - All roles/accesses granted to the contract should be revoked.

 # Functions